About Pattison Lake

 Permits: Ecology offer permit coverage for a range of activities, from noxious and invasive weed control, to mosquito control, and fisheries resource management.
 There are currently the following general permits that control the use of aquatic pesticides:

-Question / Answer with Thurston County Environmental Health - June 2023
+Question / Answer with Thurston County Environmental Health in June 2023

 • Thurston County Environmental Health (TCEH) respond to cyanobacteria (also known as blue-green algae) calls year round and will take samples of cyanobacteria if scum is present.
 All cyanobacteria response and testing is response-based and there is no passive cyanobacteria monitoring at this time.
 All suspect cyanobacteria scum samples collected are sent to King County.
 The typical algae season is April through November.
 If a cyanobacteria bloom is suspected outside of this season, we need the reporter to also send pictures of the bloom along with their complaint form to be submitted from the lab for permission to submit a sample of the scum.